GoPeerProject/gp-script-demo/README.md

 # Using The Script

-In order to use this script, you will need to generate a token.
-Token can be generated from these endpoints:
+In order to use this script, you will need to generate a token.The token can be generated from these endpoints:

 - `POST` https://next.gopeer.org/organizations/identify (production token)
 - `POST` https://dev.gopeer.org/organizations/identify (development token)

-These routes need two parameters -> `key` and `orgId`, both of them should be provided inside request's body.
+These routes need two parameters -> `key` and `orgId`, both of them should be provided inside the request's body.
 Both these values for your organization can be acquired by contacting GoPeer's representative.

 - `key` - randomly generated string (GoPeer stores hashed version of this string)
 - `orgId` - ObjectId for the organization.

-If all required body fields are present and the key is correct, these endpoints will return status code 200 with object as a response body.
-Object will contain a single field `token`.
+If all required body fields are present and the key is correct, these endpoints will return status code 200 with an object as a response body.The Object will contain a single field `token`.

 - code: 200
 - body: { `token`: String }

-## After generating development token, make sure to call `gp.setEnv("dev")`
+## After generating the development token, make sure to call `gp.setEnv("dev")`

 # API